 The Imperial City

 Contrary to what people may think, Toledo is not to be seen in one day.
-You have to sleep in this magical city, you have to live it.
-Toledo is one of the most historic cities of Spain.
-It was a royal residence in the most important moments of the empire.
+You have to sleep in this magical city; you have to live in it.
+Toledo is one of the most historic cities in Spain.
+It was a royal residence during the empire’s most important moments.

-The city of Toledo is the capital of the province bearing the same name and so is the Community of Castilla-La Mancha.
+The city of Toledo is the capital of the province bearing the same name, as is the Community of Castilla-La Mancha.
 In addition, the municipality is considered individually as a region.
 It is located 529 meters above sea level and has a lot to offer to anyone who wants to be seduced by its charms.

 History in every corner

-Toledo is known as “The Imperial City” for being the headquarters of the court of Charles I and also as “the city of three cultures” since Christians, Jews and Muslims lived here at one point or another.
-This has left very important cultural and historical grounds in the city.
+Toledo is known as “The Imperial City” for being the headquarters of the court of Charles I and also as “the city of three cultures” since Christians, Jews, and Muslims lived here at one point or another.
+This has left the city with very important cultural and historical grounds.

 Just 70 km from Madrid, Toledo is a gem whose historic center is one of the largest in Spain and is surrounded by the Tajo River.
 Its historic center, declared World Heritage by UNESCO, is poignant because it retains the layout I had in the Middle Ages.